jkulawik/blog/_drafts/discord-alternative.md

 Think of it as if you couldn't talk in a Discord channel directly and had to always start threads instead.
 It's not the worst approach for a business, but pretty bad for a community.

-* Voice chat: not native; integrated with Zoom or Jitsi
+* Voice chat: not native - integrates with Zoom or Jitsi
 * Screen sharing: same as the above
 * Multichannel support: threads-only, subscription based
 * Custom emoji: yes